gardener/gardener/docs/proposals/20-ha-control-planes.md

 _Observations:_
 * Downloaded dump file is around 607 MiB.
 * Leader `etcd-main-1` to `etcd-client` max egress ~34MiBs.
-* Etcd intra cluster network traffic remains same, observed there is no change in network traffic pattern
+* etcd intra cluster network traffic remains the same, observed that there is no change in the network traffic pattern.

 </details>

 <details>
 <summary>Traffic generated during GET requests to etcd follower</summary>

-In this case, trying to get the keys which matches between 1 and 17999 by targeting follower`etcd-main-2`.
+In this case, trying to get the keys which match between 1 and 17999 by targeting follower`etcd-main-2`.
 This will dump both keys and values.

 ```bash
 root@etcd-client:/# etcdctl --endpoints=https://etcd-main-2.etcd-main-peer.shoot--ash-garden--mz-neem.svc:2379 get 1 17999 > /tmp/range.txt